AkutoSai/InterviewQA/Ques-Ans.md

 4. THISCALL

 In Stdcall arguments of a function is pushed in stack from right-to-left.
 And cleaning of stack is done by callee( who has been called) function.
 In Cdecl arguments of a function is pushed in stack from left-to-right.
 And cleaning of stack is done by caller( who is calling) function.
-Check here for more info on this.

 # What calling convention we generally find in Windows C++ programs?